AdobeDocs/analytics.en/help/implement/vars/plugins/getpercentpageviewed.md

 # Adobe plug-in: getPercentPageViewed

-> [!IMPORTANT] This plug-in is provided by Adobe consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
+> [!IMPORTANT] This plug-in is provided by Adobe Consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
 Adobe Customer Care does not provide support with this plug-in, including installation or troubleshooting.
 If you require help with this plug-in, contact your organization's Account Manager.
 They can arrange a meeting with a consultant for assistance.

-## Plugin Purpose

-### What does this plug-in do?
-The getPercentPageViewed plug-in measures a visitor's scroll activity to see how much of a page he/she views before moving onto another page.
+The `getPercentPageViewed` plug-in measures a visitor's scroll activity to see how much of a page they view before moving on to another page.
+This plug-in is not necessary if your pages are small in height or do not want to measure scroll activity.

-### Why wouldn't I use this plug-in?
-If your web pages are small in height or you do not need to measure how far visitors scroll down on the site, then you will not need to use the getPercentPageViewed plug-in.
-Also, if you want to measure scroll activity on only exit pages, you will not be able to use this plug-in.

-## Prerequisites
-You must have AppMeasurement (i.e. the base Adobe Analytics Code), the p_fo plug-in, and the handlePPVevents helper plug-in (included in the Code to Deploy section below) to run the getPercentPageViewed plug-in

-## How to Deploy
-You may use one of the following methods to deploy the getPageName plug-in.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.

 ## Install the plug-in using Launch custom code editor